 That quote was probably inspired by the German mathematician Carl Gustav Jacob Jacobi, who often solved hard problems by looking at them backwards.
 In his own words: "man muss immer umkehren" — that is: "Invert, always invert".

 The origin of this approach, though, goes way back in history.
-Ancient stoic philosophers, like Seneca and Marcus Aurelius, often conducted an exercise called premeditatio malorum, that translates to "premeditation of evils".
+Ancient stoic philosophers, like Seneca and Marcus Aurelius, often conducted an exercise called premeditatio malorum, which translates to "premeditation of evils".

-Stoics believed that by visualizing negative things that could happen in their life, they could make better plans to prevent them.
+Stoics believed that by visualizing negative things that could happen in their lives, they could make better plans to prevent them.

 This mental model is known today as Inversion.
-It was made popular (again) by Munger itself, as a framework that can be applied equally in life and business.
+It was made popular (again) by Munger itself, as a framework that could be applied equally in life and business.

 I have been a fan of Inversion for a while, but only recently I realized how many useful practices in Product and Engineering work actually stem from it.

-In this article I am going to review some of my favourite ones:
+In this article I am going to review some of my favorite ones:

 💩 The Worst Possible Solution